-As described above, the two select items, CD Tally and Lamp Return, involve a large number of items, 52 and 133 actions, respectively, for the item solution.
-Since not all items play an equally meaningful role in the item solution process, we identify ``key actions'' to evaluate how the presence and timing of the key actions influence the transition speed between actions overall and after the actions being taken.
+As described above, the two selected items, CD Tally and Lamp Return, involve a large number of actions: 52 and 126 actions, respectively, for the item solution.
+Recognizing that not all actions contribute equally to the item solution process, we identify `key actions' to evaluate their influence on transition speed between actions.

 Researchers have applied subjective or objective methods to extract key actions from action sequence log data.
 Subjective methods select key actions based on personal knowledge \citep{Greiff2015, Greiff2016}.
 Objective methods apply feature selection approaches for key action extraction.
-For example, {\citet{Han2019} applied a random forest algorithm to extract the most predictive features that distinguished the correct group from the incorrect group. \citet{He2015} utilized the $\chi^2$ statistics method and the weighted log-likelihood ratio test (WLLR) approach based on natural language processing.
+For example, \citet{Han2019} applied a random forest algorithm to extract the most predictive characteristics that distinguished the correct group from the incorrect group. \citet{He2015} utilized the $\chi^2$ statistics method and the weighted log-likelihood ratio test (WLLR) approach based on natural language processing.

-Here we apply He et al's $\chi^2$ statistic approach to select key actions that differentiate correct answers from incorrect answers for the two selected items.
-The $\chi^2$ statistic approach is based on the following four steps: \begin{enumerate} \item Calculate the inverse sequence frequency (ISF) for action $i$, $\text{ISF}_i = \text{log}(E/\text{sf}_i)$ where $\text{sf}_i$ is an occurrence frequency of action $i$.
+Here we apply \citet{He2015}'s $\chi^2$ statistic approach to select key actions that differentiate correct answers from incorrect answers for the two selected items.
+The $\chi^2$ statistic approach is based on the following four steps: \begin{enumerate} \item Calculate the inverse sequence frequency (ISF) for action $i$, $\text{ISF}_i = \text{log}(E/\text{sf}_i)$ where $\text{sf}_i$ is the occurrence frequency of action $i$.

 \item Calculate the term frequency (TF), $\text{tf}_{ij}$, which indicates the frequency of action $i$ for individual $j$.

 \item Combine ISF and TF to calculate weights as follows:

 \item Calculate the chi-square score for each action with weighted frequencies. \end{enumerate}